 If they're already able to talk try something like 'Use your words please, then I know 'exactly' what you want or how to help you.'

 'I'd like to help you but I can't understand you at the moment.
 Was it ... or ... ?
 If you tell me I can help you?'
 (Even a single word gives you a clue whereas screaming/crying doesn't.)

-The best tip for managing a tantrum is to avoid it in the first place.
-If you know that a particular issue is likely to be upsetting try to distract your child before it becomes an issue.
+The best tip for managing a tantrum is to avoid it if you can.
+If you know that a particular issue is likely to be upsetting, try to distract your child before it becomes an issue.

 Think of ways of changing a difficult routine

 For example: It's time leave Nana's.
 Your child has had a really great time and they'd like it to continue.
 So, distract them.
 (Pack the car ahead of time.)